 How can my company take part?
 Does it cost anything?

-The study is based on a list of the top companies in each of the 28 sectors based on several factors including market capitalisation and the number of UK employees.
-Your company cannot pay to be on the list, nor can it be removed.
+The study is based on a list of the top companies in each of the 28 sectors based on key factors such as FTSE categorisation and market capitalisation, along with number of UK employees.

 The list is reviewed each year.
 If you are interested in finding out how your company could take part in future, please do contact us.